-This week the World Poker Tour announced it plans to deliver a holiday gift to New Jersey poker players.
-Coming December 27-29, the partypoker US network will host its first ever WPT Main Tour online event.
+This week, the World Poker Tour announced that it plans to deliver a holiday gift to New Jersey poker players.
+Coming Dec.
+27-29, the partypoker US network will host its first-ever WPT Main Tour online event.

 Called the WPT Online Poker Open, the $3,500 buy-in no-limit hold’em tournament will feature a $1 million guaranteed prize pool.
 The World Poker Tour will live stream the final table on Dec.
 29.

-In addition to earning the first prize, the winner of the event will join the WPT Champions Club.
-The winner will also receive free entry into the $15,000 WPT Tournament of Champions.
-The winner’s name will also be added to the Mike Sexton WPT Champions Cup, joining the names of other winners dating back to the WPT’s start in 2002.
+In addition to earning the first prize, the winner of the event will join the WPT Champions Club and receive free entry into the $15,000 WPT Tournament of Champions.
+The winner’s name will be added to the Mike Sexton WPT Champions Cup, joining the names of other winners dating back to the WPT’s start in 2002.

 In March 2020, the coronavirus pandemic and resulting shutdown of live poker forced the WPT to alter its live schedule.
 Live events were all postponed, and the tour found ways to continue online via partypoker‘s global site.

 An initial WPT Online Series ran on partypoker in May.
 The series culminated with a $3,200 Main Event won by Christian Jeppsson.
 The Swedish player topped a 2,130-entry field to win nearly $924K.

 The WPT World Online Championships followed, also playing out on partypoker’s global site from July through September.
 That one ended with a much larger $10,300 Main Event that drew 1,011 entries to create a prize pool of just over $10 million.
 Winner Phillip Mighall of the UK took away just over $1.55 million.